Get the latest from TODAY

 “The nature of suicide is so complex and there are so many variables in play,” she said.

-Smith sees a therapist and takes medication for BPD.
-Her last suicide attempt was more than a year ago.
+Smith sees a therapist and takes medication.
 She hopes her story helps other people realize mental illness is complex.

 “Depression and suicidal tendencies will differ from person to person,” Smith said.
 “The stigma is a problem because it leaves people feeling they are not worthy of help if they don’t fit that ‘look.’”